AdobeDocs/journey-optimizer.en/help/using/reports/journey-global-report-cja.md

 * Customize your **[!UICONTROL Arrow settings]** to include labels, conditions, or opt for a clean display.
 * Enable the **[!UICONTROL Show fallout]** option to visualize profiles that exited your journey directly on the canvas.

+The following rules apply when using **[!UICONTROL Node Type]** Filtering:

+* When creating a segment on a node, it will still encompass nodes from earlier stages of the journey, even if those nodes have been excluded through the **[!UICONTROL Node type]** filter.

+* You cannot create segments formed from an arrow if nodes in earlier stages of the journey have been excluded via the **[!UICONTROL Node type]** filter.
+In this case, the right-click functionality will be disabled on those arrows.

 ## Action performance {#action-performance}

 ### Performance over time {#action-overtime}